 1. Accredited Training Provider Course Route (ATPCR)

 This route is open to coaches and mentors who have attended and successfully completed a course with one of our accredited training providers.
-A list of our accredited training providers can be found here.
+A directory of our accredited training providers can be found here.

 2. Portfolio Route

 This route is all-inclusive for coaches and mentors who have not successfully completed an IAPC&M accredited course.